AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: drag-and-drop

 On Windows, you can drop files (for example, from Windows Explorer) into the project view.
-If you drop a project file, GPS loads it and it replaces the current project; if you drop a source file, GPS opens it in a new editor.
+If you drop a project file, GNAT Studio loads it and it replaces the current project; if you drop a source file, GNAT Studio opens it in a new editor.

 .. index:: search; interactive search in trees
 .. _Interactive_Search: